HFTSoftwareProject/MoJEC-Backend/README.md

 ##### POST /v1/unittest
 Used for uploading / creating of assignments.
 The body needs to contain two fields as form data:<br/>
 *assignmentId*: The ID of the created assignment.
 This is created by moodle.<br/>
-*unitTestFile*: The zip file containing the unit tests for this assignment gnment.
+*unitTestFile*: The zip file containing the unit tests for this assignment.

 ##### DELETE /v1/unittest?assignmentId=<111>
 Delete the created assignment.
 The assignment ID of the unit tests which need to be deleted is passed as a query parameter